MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Related Work

-Our framework aggregates multi-copy updates computed from multiple models, which relates to direct model merging and the empirical linearity of parameter updates in the fine-tuning paradigm.
+\paragraph{Direct Model Merging.} Our framework aggregates multi-copy updates computed from multiple models, which relates to direct model merging and the empirical linearity of parameter updates in the fine-tuning paradigm.
 In this paradigm, models adapted to different tasks from a shared pretrained checkpoint often exhibit cross-task linearity, whereby their weights and feature spaces can be combined through linear interpolation, enabling direct model merging without additional retraining and substantially reducing computational overhead~\citep{zhou2024emergence}.
 A widely used strategy is weight averaging, where parameters of similarly initialized fine-tuned models are averaged.
 Model Soups~\citep{wortsman2022model} further demonstrated that such averaging can improve accuracy and out-of-distribution robustness compared to individual models.
-Alternatively, task arithmetic operates on task vectors to compose or edit specific model capabilities.
+Alternatively, task arithmetic~\citep{ilharco2022editing} operates on task vectors to compose or edit specific model capabilities.

-More recently, \citet{zhou2024metagpt} extended task arithmetic to LLMs, formulating it as an optimization problem that exploits local linearity and near-orthogonality of task updates.
-While these works primarily aim to compose task-specific capabilities, they are not designed for unlearning under server-client confidentiality constraints.
-In our setting, we exploit the local linearity of copy-wise updates to enable aggregation across copies with error cancellation.
+Recently, \citet{zhou2024metagpt} extended task arithmetic to LLMs, formulating it as an optimization problem that exploits local linearity and near-orthogonality of task updates. \citet{wang2026m} quantified the merging capability of multiple models by output discrepancy, and theoretically proved the plausibility of merging task-vectors given the same pre-trained model.
+The above works motivate our design of aggregating different perturbed copies by weighted merging, to obtain efficient privacy-aware unlearning.